 Such systems centralize prospect files for easy reference, eliminate duplicate data entry with full integration with the property management and accounting system, enable side-by-side deal comparisons and automatically populate forecasts with deal data.
 They can also accommodate complex commission structures and provide full details in approval emails, with approval or rejection done within the email.
 As a result, brokers can spend their time engaging prospects instead of entering data.

-“Technology like Deal Manager gets folks out of email, organizes deals and data exceptionally well, simplifies the credit underwriting process for leasing, which makes it faster to get deals done, and provides extremely valuable transparency into the deal curation process that can be used to analyze the effectiveness of your leasing and asset management teams,” Walter added.
+“Technology like Deal Manager gets people out of email, organizes deals and data exceptionally well, and simplifies the credit underwriting process for leasing — which makes it faster to get deals done.
+It also provides extremely valuable transparency into the deal curation process that can be used to analyze the effectiveness of your leasing and asset management teams,” Walter added.